 The patient may have an ultrasound scan to look at the thyroid and the adjacent lymph nodes and will almost certainly have some form of needle test.
-Most doctors use a small needle (the same as for blood tests) to remove some thyroid cells from the gland which are then examined under a microscope.
+Most doctors use a small needle (the same as for blood tests) to remove some thyroid cells from the gland that are then examined under a microscope.
 The test might sound frightening but, in fact, usually hurts even less than a simple blood test.
 The result can take a few days to be returned.

 If the doctor cannot confidently rule out thyroid cancer, the test might need to be repeated.
 If a conclusion still cannot be made, the side of the thyroid containing the suspicious lump can be removed under general anaesthetic (thyroidectomy).
 Before this, most patients also have a check-up to make sure that the nerves to the voice box are working normally.

 Thyroid cancer is quite rare and generally has a very good outlook.
 The treatment will be planned taking into account which type of thyroid cancer the patient has, how far the cancer has spread, the patient’s age, general health and level of fitness.
-The treatment options which may be considered include surgery and radioactive iodine therapy.
+The treatment options that may be considered include surgery and radioactive iodine therapy.
 All specialists agree that, wherever possible, the first step is surgical removal of the cancer and any lymph nodes in the neck that might be involved.